 With customers increasingly aware of the hazards of smoking, the global demand for reduced-risk tobacco products augmented massively.
-However, country-level differences on culture, product availability and awareness make demand projections for each product a difficult challenge.
+However, country-level differences in culture, product availability, and awareness make demand projections for each product a difficult challenge.
 Moreover, the existence of conflicting (historical) market size information means compiling reliable historical data is a tough task.

 Our goal was to build a market model that would compile all information sources into reliable historical demand data, which could then be leveraged into long-term country-level demand forecasts to help worldwide strategic planning.

 The first step of the developed methodology is a confidence data-mining algorithm that identifies the most reliable data sources for each country to compile product-level demand for historical years.

 Distinct sources of information, such as surveys, third-party forecasts, demographic data, and similar-country adoption rates are then leveraged to forecast the evolution of reduced-risk products worldwide, including countries in which these products are yet to be launched.
 To do so, (bass) diffusion curves are applied and fitted through machine learning techniques.